wumm-project/wumm-project.github.io/index.md

 account](https://github.com/wumm-project).

-One of the main goals of the project is to clarify the licensing situation of texts, presentations an pictures in use within the community.
+One of the main goals of the project is to clarify the licensing situation of texts, presentations and pictures in use within the community.
 All material should be explicitely made available under the terms of appropriate [Creative Commons CC Licenses](http://creativecommons.org).